 However, we did discover the remains of an old chapel from pre-Islamic times.
-There was another building over it now, but a portion of the floor has been overlaid with glass so that you could see the old chapel underneath.
+There is another building over it now, but a portion of the floor has been overlaid with glass so that you can see the old chapel underneath.

 Our next stop was the nearby Jibreen Castle.
 Unlike Bahla Fort, Jibreen Castle is more like a castle keep, rather than a proper fortified castle.
-It's a worthwhile stop if you're already in the area.
-Though it is not as historically significant as Bahla Fort, nor is it anywhere as large, the castle is pretty inside and has better exhibits of Omani cultural artefacts.
+It’s a worthwhile stop if you’re already in the area.
+Though it is not as historically significant as Bahla Fort, nor anywhere as large, the castle is pretty on the inside and has better exhibits of Omani cultural artefacts.

 Like Bahla Fort, the entry fee for Jibreen Castle is 500 baiza.

-It's easy to imagine the luxury of the residential quarters, from the patterned ceilings, calligraphy inscriptions, and intricate floral motifs on the timber rafters.
-The imam's children would be expected to ascend all the way up to the topmost floor to receive instruction from the in-house tutor.
-The household mosque was on the roof above.
+It’s easy to imagine the luxury of the residential quarters when it was the residence of the local Imam.
+You could tell from the patterned ceilings, calligraphy inscriptions, and intricate floral motifs on the timber rafters.

 The courtroom of Jibreen Castle

 Near the kitchens, we came across a large store room dedicated entirely for dates.
-There were grooves around the sections where dates would be piled as food stores.
-The reason was that, as the dates at the bottom were squished by the weight of the dates above, its syrupy juices would squeeze out.
-This would be collected in the channels around the piles and stored for defense.
+There were drainage grooves around the sections where dates would be piled as food stores.
+As the dates at the bottom were squished by the weight of the dates above, its syrupy juices would squeeze out.
+This would be collected in the channels around the piles and then stored for defense.

 Yes, I said defence.